12d Synergy + Trimble Quick Sheet

 You will then be prompted for a change description, which will form the history of your managed folder.

-For more details about Managed folders, please access the 12d Synergy Knowledge Base.
+For more details about Offlining folders, please refer to the

 1.4.
 Library/Template files